 Enjoy learning practical insights from some of the best social work practitioners and professors in the field.
-In Roberts Wesleyan's accelerated Bachelor's of Social Work program in Rochester, you will not only be supported every step of the way, but your faculty and advisors will take a personal interest in your success and support you every step of the way.
+In Roberts Wesleyan's accelerated Bachelor's of Social Work program in Rochester, your faculty and advisors will take a personal interst in your success and support you every step of the way.

 Course Descriptions (Click to Expand)